Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 2.1 Movement

 Guild Wars utilizes the standard WASD movement.
-However, in order to be most effective in combat there are 2 things you have to keep in mind.
+However, in order to be most effective in combat there are two things you have to keep in mind.
 The first one is dodging.
 It grants you a small time frame in which you evade all incoming attack.
 It will be your bread and butter for surviving.
 The other thing is jumping.
 Many bosses will have attacks that you can actually jump over in order to not be hit.

-Generally you can and have to move while casting your abilities, there are however a few that lock you in place.
+Generally you can and should be moving while casting your abilities, there are however some skills that lock you in place.

 ## 2.2 Tab Targeting

 Initially the game only utilized the well known tab targeting.
-It means your mouse is not locked to the middle of the screen and you can freely place your abilities and target enemies.
-If you ever played World of Warcraft or other you will feel right at home.
+It means your mouse is not locked to the middle of the screen and you can place your abilities and target enemies freely.
+If you have played World of Warcraft or other MMOs you will feel right at home.

 ## 2.3 Action Cam

-For people that prefer the TERA style of gameplay there also is an action mode.
-It is a bit hidden, to activate it you have to go to your keybindings, bind the "activate action cam" key and press it once you start the game.
-Once you to you will have a bullet eye in the middle of your screen.
-All freely placeable abilities will be casted at that position, but you can simply leftclick to autoattack.
+For people that prefer the TERA style of gameplay there is also an action mode.
+It is a bit hidden, to activate it you must go to your keybindings, bind the "activate action cam" key and press it once you start the game.
+When "Action Cam" is enabled you will have a reticle in the middle of your screen.
+All skills will be cast at that position and you can simply leftclick to autoattack.

 Personally I highly recommend trying it out ;)